-As I’d stated previously in the post from October 6th, that kick-started this urban photography project blog, ‘The City of London at its Quietest’, we continue our deliberations as to why this may be a interesting project to take up.
-Specially if you consider London’s own financial district can definitely be, during business hours, a daunting place for photographing less busy scenes, devoid of all the hustle and bustle one typically finds taking place in that area on weekdays.
-Not that us street photographers mind the busy pavements and thoroughfares.
-On the contrary: we usually have, for longer than a century, tried, whenever possible, to include in our shots, as many people going by their business in public as viable – either for the sake of contest or to tell a story.
+As stated in the previous post that actually kick-started this urban photography project blog, ‘The City of London at its Quietest’, I furhter my impressions as to why this may be an interesting project to endevour into after all.
+Specially if you take into consideration the blatant fact that London’s own financial district can definitely be, during business hours, a daunting place, to say the least, for photographing less busy scenes.
+I mean, scenes devoid of all the hustle and bustle one typically finds taking place in that area during business hours.
+Not that us street photographers mind busy pavements and thoroughfares.
+It has notoriously been quite the opposite actually; as we usually have, for a century and a half – when film became fast enought to (kind of) freeze movement – tried, whenever possible, to include in our shots, as many people going by their business in public as possible – either for context or to help us tell a story.

 I personally came to think more of this phenomenon in particular, when I was freelancing, in the mid noughties, not as a photographer, but as a chef for the freelancing division of world-wide catering giant Sodexo.
-I still make no secret that I’ve always been a proud amateur snapper – with the odd weekend assignment – without ever becoming a full pro.
+(I still make no secret that I’ve always been a proud amateur snapper – with the odd weekend assignment – without ever becoming a full pro).

-So, I recall leaving my job mid afternoon on a Friday, and after dealing with one or another personal engagement, strolling eastwards, camera loaded with some 36-exposure transparency or B&W film and ready to fire, hanging from my neck.
-Thinking in retrospect, security guards in those companies were definitely more lenient on those pre-July 7 Bombings days, than it is the case nowadays.
+So, I recall leaving my job mid afternoon (start early, finish early, that’s one of the few perks of being a chef) on Fridays usually, and, after dealing with one or another personal engagement, strolling eastwards – camera loaded with some 36-exposure transparency or B&W film ready to fire hanging from my neck – thinking: “I’m gonna walk at my heart’s content till the lights get too dim.”